carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > ## Definitions
 >
-> Root node - text
+> Root node - the topmost node where the decision flow starts.
 >
-> Leaf node - text
+> Leaf node - a bottom node that doesn't split any further.
+It represents the class label.
 {: .callout}

 An instance is classified starting from the root and testing the feature specified by the node, then going down the split based on the outcome of the test and testing a different feature specified by another node.